opstrace/opstrace/docs/references/cluster-configuration.md

         - AWSReservedSSO_AdministratorAccess_133333abc3333337
 ```

-Use the `eks_admin_roles` parameter (expected to be an enumeration of strings) to define individual AWS IAM roles that should have administrator access to the underlying EKS cluster, via e.g. the [EKS console](https://aws.amazon.com/blogs/containers/introducing-the-new-amazon-eks-console/).
+Use the `eks_admin_roles` parameter (an enumeration of strings) to define individual AWS IAM roles that should have administrator access to the underlying EKS cluster, via e.g. the [EKS console](https://aws.amazon.com/blogs/containers/introducing-the-new-amazon-eks-console/).

 **Note:**
 we develop and test mainly with `region` set to `us-west-2`.